How to Make a Water Filter in a Barrel

 The downspout from the gutter will go into a filter box over the barrel at each end.
 This filter is just a sheet metal box with a screen in it to catch leaves and bugs etc. and then a downspout that goes into the barrel.

-You can easily access it to regularly clean it of debris by having a flap door on top of it next to the downspout pipe.
+You can easily access it to regularly clean it of dust, dirt, roofing materials, and other debris by having a flap door on top of it next to the downspout pipe.

 So, each barrel on the end is a couple of feet off the ground and has a filter box on it.
 You want the next barrel in line from each direction to be about four to six inches lower, then the next one four to six inches lower, etc. until you get to the center barrel.